 As part of the staging process for confirmed breast cancer tumors, a pathological-histological evaluation of a biopsy sample will be conducted.
 In addition to visual features under the microscope, such as:-

 the pathologist will also test the tumor to determine the levels of expression for various hormones, proteins, and hormone receptors.

 This process is typically undertaken through the injection of the tumor sample with ‘dyes‘ that react chemically with certain proteins contained in in the breast tumor.

-Determining the hormone receptor status of a given breast cancer will give the doctors information on how fast the tumor is growing, whether or not there is evidence of cell damage and death, the particular genetic ‘type‘ of cells which have become malignant, and, an indication of how the breast carcinoma will likely respond to chemotherapy and endocrine therapy treatments, if required.
+Determining the hormone receptor status of a given breast cancer will give the doctors information on how fast the tumor is growing.
+Also, whether or not there is evidence of cell damage and death.
+In addition, doctors will determine the particular genetic ‘type‘ of cells which have become malignant.
+Finally, medics will try to determine how the breast carcinoma will likely respond to chemotherapy and endocrine therapy treatments.

 This page still has very great information, I would still use it.
 However, I have recently decided to create a newer page with more up-to-date material on Hormone Receptor Statuses.
 Check it out.